 About the 1927 $2.5 Indian Head Quarter Eagle Gold Coin.

-Designed by Robert Scot, the quarter eagle denomination was struck at the main mint at Philadelphia, and branch mints in Charlotte (1838-1859 not inclusive), New Orleans (1838-1857 only), and Denver (1911-1925).
-The first issues weighed 67.5 grains, fineness .9167, until the weight was modified to 64.5 grains and the fineness changed to .8992 by the Act of June 28, 1834.
-The Act of January 18, 1837 established a fineness of .900.
-This means that 1837 and later quarter eagles contain 0.121 Troy Oz. of gold content.
+Designed by Robert Scot, the quarter eagle was minted in Philadelphia, as well as branch mints in Charlotte (1838-1859, excluding certain years), New Orleans (1838-1857), and Denver (1911-1925).
+The initial issues of the coin weighed 67.5 grains and had a fineness of .9167.
+However, in June 1834, the weight was reduced to 64.5 grains, and the fineness was adjusted to .8992.
+Subsequently, the Act of January 18, 1837, established a fineness of .900, indicating that quarter eagles minted from 1837 onwards contained 0.121 Troy Oz. of gold content.

 SELL COINS NEAR ME – LAKE BLUFF